Here are some common terms you may encounter as you embark upon your window and door project.

 Combination Storm: A wood or aluminum storm sash with self-storing screen and operating glass panels.
-Available for double hungs, gliders and wood swinging doors, these panels are removable.
+Available for double hung windows, gliders and wood swinging doors, these panels are removable.

-Combination Window: A wood or clad wood frame storm sash with self-storing screen.
+Combination Window: A wood or wood-clad frame storm sash with a self-storing screen.
 Bottom glass panels such as those installed on a double hung unit operate by moving the plungers in and sliding the glass panel up to the desired position.
-Side glass panels such as those installed on gliders slide to the left or right to the desired position.
+Side glass panels, such as those installed on gliders, slide to the left or right to the desired position.
 All inserts are removable from the inside.

 Cottage Window: A window with unequal sash, top and bottom.